 “Yeah.
 The woman in the other room is her sister.
-She said the vic was recently diagnosed with schizophrenia so she called her every day.
-When she didn’t get an answer for 24 hours, she called the police.
+She said the vic was recently diagnosed with schizophrenia so she called her everyday.
+When she did not get an answer for twenty-four hours, she called the police.
 She IDed the body.”

 The Chief ordered one of the officers, “Check the medicine cabinets.
 See what she was taking.”
 Turning back toward Sam, “What else?”

 “No sign of forced entry.
 The door was locked and bolted from the inside.
-We can’t find any other fingerprints except for the vic’s.
-Also, no sign of a struggle.
+We cannot find any other fingerprints except for the vic’s.
+Also no sign of a struggle.
 No sign of sexual assault.”

 “Nope.
 We checked her e-mails too.
 Her sister thinks it was suicide.”

 An officer strode over and handed the Chief a hand full of pill bottles.